 We talk about why we’ve chosen to use the orange, grey, black, and white color pallet here, so we’ll dedicate this post to our new symbol, or in digital design terms, our mark.

-Of course, the use of a new and unique mark designed specifically for The STD Project fits into our work toward being more recognizable (the more we are recognizable, the more people we are able to reach and ultimately, help).
+Of course, the use of a new and unique mark designed specifically for The STI Project fits into our work toward being more recognizable (the more we are recognizable, the more people we are able to reach and ultimately, help).
 However, the mark’s symbolism goes far beyond being recognizable and speaks to what we do on the website as well as who we serve.

-Our mark resembles a shield which represents The STD Project itself.
+Our mark resembles a shield which represents The STI Project itself.
 With education and resources, we are able to shield our readers from the otherwise harmful social implications of living with an STD.
 In turn, they are able to use what they have learned to shield themselves from uneducated responses, misunderstandings, and misconceptions that they might have believed about themselves.

 In providing a ‘shield’ for those seeking help, we are also empowering them to take that information to protect themselves.

 The coloring within our mark speaks to the myriad of stories, experiences, and perspectives that we house on The STI Project through the STD Interviews, short stories and guest posts, and the works written by our contributors.

 The quilted look also visually illustrates the variety of people who contract STDs and the wealth of unique people who are seeking information about their sexual health.